1 Peter 2

 Peter doesn’t explain what he means by “living stone.”
 He later uses the stone metaphor to talk about building a solid spiritual house.
 But there are also layers of possible meaning.
 He could be reminding readers that Jesus isn’t a pretend god chiseled from lifeless stone.
 And he might also be saying Jesus was perfectly fitted for the job he came to do.
 He was like a rock taken from its natural habitat and transformed into the ideal cornerstone for a masterpiece of construction: the Christian church.

-Believers aren’t just spiritual blocks of stone built on the cornerstone of Jesus.
+Believers aren’t only spiritual blocks of stone built on the cornerstone of Jesus.
 They are their own “living stone.”
-Like Jesus, God chose them and God loves them.
+Like Jesus, God chose them; and God loves them.
 They are his kids.

 Peter seems to compare all Christians to Israel’s most revered worship leaders, priests who led worship rituals at the Jerusalem Temple.